VardhanYadav/Cleanest-City-Prediction-Model/README.md

 # Cleanest-City-Prediction-Model
-The model predicts the cleanliness score for the upcoming year (currently the next year is 2024).
-The model has been trained from the dataset using kaggle which has provided the data from 2016 till 2023.

 This study presents the development of a machine learning (ML) model aimed at predicting the cleanliness scores of Indian cities for the upcoming year, utilizing a dataset sourced from Kaggle.
 As urban cleanliness significantly impacts public health and environmental sustainability, accurate forecasting of cleanliness scores can aid policymakers and city planners in implementing effective sanitation strategies.